Call Growsource at 360-318-8554! We’ll be happy to answer any questions you have about product selection and quantities needed.

 • Note: Never pile bark or mulch heavily against the trunk of any tree or shrub, as this can result in death of the plant or tree.

-To keep a lush green lawn and maintain healthy plant life using Growsource compost and topsoil, we recommend fertilizing once every 4 to 6 weeks during the growing season.
+To keep a lush green lawn and maintain healthy plant life using Growsource compost and topsoil, we recommend fertilizing once every four to six weeks during the growing season.
 Use a fertilizer high in nitrogen and low in potassium or phosphorous for the first half of the season.
 Then use a fertilizer with all three elements for the remainder of the season.
-Also, an application of gypsum at planting time and 2 or 3 months later, will enhance the ability of your plants to use all of the nutrients available.
+Also, an application of gypsum at planting time and two or three months later will enhance the ability of your plants to use all of the nutrients available.